kyro46/ilIRTEvaluations/README.md

 git clone https://github.com/kyro46/ilIRTEvaluations.git
 ```

-You don't need to activate the plugin because it will be recognized by ExtendedTestStatistics automatically.
-But you have to set an URL for the REST-API of an [OpenCPU](https://www.opencpu.org/)-server in the ExtendedTestStatistics configuration.
+You have to set an URL for the REST-API of an [OpenCPU](https://www.opencpu.org/)-server in the ExtendedTestStatistics configuration.

 OpenCPU is free software based on rApache and available as apt-repository package and CRAN.
-The public instance (https://cloud.opencpu.org) can be used in the configuration for now if you don't have an own instance.
 Transferred data is anonymized and encryption via SSL is supported.
+The public instance (https://cloud.opencpu.org) can't be used because some required packages are not installed there.

 ### Features